-All workers who are covered by The Workers' Compensation Act, 2013 (the Act) are eligible for compensation and medical treatment if they suffer a psychological injury from being directly exposed to a traumatic event, a series of traumatic events or a substantial work-related stressor as part of or in the course of their employment.
+All workers who are covered by The Workers' Compensation Act, 2013 (the Act) are eligible for compensation and medical treatment if they suffer a psychological injury from being directly exposed to a traumatic event or a series of traumatic events, as part of or in the course of their employment.
 This coverage applies to all industries and occupations covered by the Act.